amirebrahimi/stabilizer-states/README.md

-# stabilizer-states
+# Stabilizer States
-A supporting, optional package to stabilizer-toolkit
+A supporting, optional package to stabilizer-toolkit, which provides the following stabilizer state datasets: